philippinespire/pire_lcwgs_data_processing/taeniamia_zosterophora/1st_sequencing_run/README.md

 Data downloaded from TAMUCC grid.

 ## 2. Proofread the decode files
-339 foward reads, 339 reverse reads, but 343 individuals in the decode file.
-INdividuals TzA0403001A, TzA0402801D, TzA0203701D, and TzA0200101A are in the decode file but their fq.gz files do not exist.
+339 forward reads, 339 reverse reads, but 343 individuals in the decode file.
+Individuals TzA0403001A, TzA0402801D, TzA0203701D, and TzA0200101A are in the decode file but their fq.gz files do not exist.

 Per Sharon, this is an error with the decode file and they were supposed to have been deleted.